 Lost and waiting for you.
 Go!"

 In my case, bone broth is a story with centuries of history, yet most of us have no idea how to make it.
 The bone broth story is rich and somewhat mythic, but it is so new to us that we doubt its value.
 It has a unique place in a beautifully complex system that cultivates the land and year after year improves it instead of taking from it.
-For the first year I started FOND felt like I was discovering something lost and something precious every day that passed.
+The first year of FOND's life felt like I was discovering something lost and something precious every day that passed.
 I still feel that way and I LOVE sharing the goodness of bone broth with others to their nourishment and delight.
 And it was there, just waiting for me all I had to do was go and look for it.

 There has never been a better time to start something, and there have never been more distractions to keep our wonder and need for adventure at bay.
 I implore you to put down the screens, to dream about what should be, to listen for the lost things that are waiting for you and to…”Go!”